siamscsdsu/siamscsdsu.github.io/_pages/join.md

 ## SIAM Student Membership

-Membership to the international Society for Industrial and Applied Mathematicians Chapter is free for SIAM Student Chapter, SDSU members.
+Membership to the international Society for Industrial and Applied Mathematics Chapter is free for SIAM Student Chapter, SDSU members.
 Some benefits of membership are:

 - Free membership in two SIAM activity groups
 - Subscription to SIAM News